 Jobs with local domestic oil and gas companies and environmental companies have been relatively abundant for graduates with Bachelor of Science degrees.
 The MS degree does remain the degree of choice for most employers in the oil and gas as well as mining and environmental industries, and BS degree recipients will be well-served to have as strong of a background in the supporting sciences and communication skills as possible.

 Those working in environmental geology are advised to take the Fundamentals of Geology portion of the National Association of State Boards of Geology licensing exam during their senior year.
 The UT Dallas curriculum specifically addresses areas covered in this exam.

-Students in the BS degree program generally will continue their studies in geosciences or closely related programs in graduate schools and attaining a master’s or doctorate degree.
+The Bachelor of Science degree is intended for students who want to “get their hands dirty” and be practictioners of geology.
+Students generally will continue their studies in geosciences or closely related programs in graduate schools and attain a master’s or doctorate degree.

 Visit the GeoClub, a registered student organization devoted to promoting geoscience awareness and knowledge within the University and the general community:

 The Fast Track program enables exceptionally gifted UT Dallas students to include master’s level courses in their undergraduate degree plans.
 Students who meet the requirements for admission to graduate school and the minimum GPA requirement for their major can take up to 15 hours of graduate level coursework that can apply toward their undergraduate and graduate level coursework.
 To take graduate courses in the Fast Track program upper-division undergraduates must have completed 90 semester credit hours and petition their associate dean for permission to take graduate courses.

 High school students need to demonstrate an aptitude for science and an interest in the physical world around them, including nature, the environment and the outdoors in general.
 A background in geography, geology, chemistry and mathematics will help ensure success at the undergraduate level.